premchander-revature/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

 16.Explain try-with resource.
-How can you say that it differs from an ordinary try?
+How can you say that it differs from an ordinary try?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)